Founders, Nikka Blunt and Anthony Blunt

 Today, most of us are within 1 degree of separation from someone fighting cancer, diabetes, or heart disease.
 I was born at a time with 6 degrees of separation.
 Raised on good food.
 Real food, right?
 Lucky Charms or a Pop Tart for breakfast, $2 from mom for lunch in the school cafeteria, meat and pasta for dinner and the occasional dessert.
 Mom’s Italian, Dad was hungry.
 The Rules: (1) we sit down as a family, (2) clean your plate.
 So far this could be pretty much anyone.
 I wasn’t the athletic or studious type, I was the quiet, wide-eyed, internally thought-provoked, ‘yeah but how can we make that better?’ kind of girl.

 1991: After graduating high school, my best friend and I said we would open a café together serving good-for-you food.
 We came up with the name ‘Dirt Food’ and committed to not serving crap.
 People thought we were funny.
 So, we laughed.

-2018: Remember that girl in high school that was all… ‘yeah but how can we make that better?’
-I decided to start adding Dirt Spice to some other homegrown staples, (enter Granola).
+2018: I started adding my Dirt Spice to some other homegrown staples, (enter Granola).
 Man, if I had a nickel for every time someone said, ‘hey you should sell this stuff’.
 I would have a ridiculous amount of nickels.
-I finally decided to spend my nickels and build a DirtFood village.
+So, I finally decided to spend my nickels and build a DirtFood village.

 2020: DirtFood is a NUTRACEUTICAL and our Dirt Spice is PATENT PENDING in the US.
 VEGAN CERTIFIED, and WOMEN-OWNED BUSINESS CERTIFIED.
 In addition to our online storefront, DirtFood can be found throughout the western US in wellness centers, café’s and coffee shops, 5-star resorts and grocery stores.